ichiyan/flutter-Openwhyd-API/README.md

 - users can't like tracks that have been removed (Openwhyd's Hot Tracks continues to display tracks that have been removed)
 - Registration is not connected to the API
-- Non-YT links play a sample audio from the internet since Openwhyd doesn't directly provide links to audio streams
+- Non-YT links play a sample audio from the internet for demo only since Openwhyd doesn't provide direct links to audio streams